 This historic presence is reflected in a number of the key events in the American Revolution in which the Spanish and Hispanic Americans participated.
 Spanish merchants followed their long-established trade lines from Bilbao in northern Spain to ship supplies for the war to the New England ports.
 General Charles Lee of the Continental Army sent soldiers to New Orleans in 1776 to request military supplies from the Spanish, which were given to the American Cause.
-To raise money for their war against the British that began in 1779, King Carlos III levied a specific tax paid by Spanish and Hispanic Americans in California and New Mexico.
+To raise money for their declared war against the British that began in 1779, King Carlos III levied a specific tax paid by Spanish and Hispanic Americans in California and New Mexico.
 That year, Bernardo de Galvez launched his sweeping attack on British forces from Mobile, Alabama to Pensacola, Florida.
 Finally, the Spanish and Latinx funded the last major battle of the American Revolutionary War, at the Battle of Yorktown in 1781.